Abigail Spanberger: 2018

-In July 2017, Spanberger announced her candidacy for the United States House of Representatives in in the 2018 election against incumbent Republican Dave Brat, a Tea Party movement member.
+In July 2017, Spanberger announced her candidacy for the United States House of Representatives in in the 2018 election against incumbent Republican Dave Brat, a former Tea Party movement member.
 She had begun to consider challenging Brat after attending a town hall meeting he hosted in Nottoway County in February 2017 and made the final decision to run in May after the House voted to repeal the Affordable Care Act, texting her husband, "I'm gonna run and I'm gonna f---ing win".
 On June 12, 2018, Spanberger defeated Dan Ward in the Democratic primary election with 73% of the vote, receiving more votes than any other candidate in the Virginia primaries that day.